sophiano/SunSpot/README.txt

 **data**
 The data are composed of the number of sunspots (Ns), the number of sunspot groups (Ng) and the composite (Nc=Ns+10Ng).
 They are located inside **data**.
 The monitoring procedure is applied on these data as examples of how to use the package.
-The files are provided into .zip and serialized format (pickling).
+The files are provided into .zip, .txt and serialized format (pickling).

-**notebooks**
+**docs**
-Jupyter notebooks are provided in the folder **notebooks**.
+Jupyter notebooks are provided in the folder **dcos**.
-In the notebooks, the monitoring procedure is applied to the long-term errors of Ns, Ng and Nc on two different time-scales with detailed explanations.
+In the notebooks, the monitoring procedure is applied to the long-term errors of Nc on two different time-scales with detailed explanations.

 **scripts**
 The scripts associated to the notebooks are located inside the folder **scripts**.